Harimadhav122/targeting-service/README.md

-# delivery-service
+# targeting-service

-    A delivery service is the microservice where an app/game is going to make a request.
+    A targeting service is the microservice where an app/game is going to make a request.
     Every request should contain the App ID, OS and Country information.
     Based on the rules of each camapaign, the delivery service will respond with a list of active campaigns to a particular user where the targeting rules are valid.